When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Dr. Leah Alexander, MD, FAAP

-Around the 17th to 20th week of pregnancy, a white substance called vernix caseosa — or vernix — settles on top of the skin.
-This is a creamy, white matter (think cottage cheese consistency) made from water, proteins, and lipids (1).
+Between the 17th and 20th week of pregnancy, a white, cheese-like substance called vernix caseosa covers the fetus.
+It is a rich blend of water, proteins, and lipids (fats) (1).

 Remember